 Early in recessions, the end is nowhere in sight.
 Fear overwhelms hope, darkness dominates.
 Asset prices race ahead, which means they lead the economy lower.
 But they also begin their recovery even as the data appears bleak.
 As equities climb back to ebullience, fear slowly fades that the recovery will somehow falter.
 At some point, that wall is scaled, and without the promise of greater heights, something far below grabs our attention.
 We are drawn to those things we turn our attention toward.
 And at some point, we tumble, again and again…..The pandemic will end this spring, the wall scaled.
 In the interim, we’ll endure another catastrophe of the kind that 8mths ago sparked global depression.
 But those unknowns have faded.
 Now markets look across the chasm.
 On the other side, we see ongoing stimulus that is unprecedented in modern economic history, post-pandemic euphoria, yet society terribly fractured.
 How these things intersect in a vaccinated world are the new unknowns.
 Though it remains too early to tell whether they are things we see near the top of the wall or far below.

-Austin was retained its #1 best performing market title, contracting only 2.5% over the year
+Austin has retained its #1 best performing market title, contracting only 1.9% over the year

 Top Phoenix Job/News Announcements: